 This is page 1 of 2 of the Guide in its generic form.
 Please click to view both pages as a PDF.
 The version we will be looking at in the following is the one tailored to the SSIF (Included in Project Lead’s Session 01 handouts and also available in our dedicated online drive.
 Attendees of last week’s session on SOLO Taxonomy at the Ealing Education Centre may find a tailored version here).

-In brief, the first page helps the teacher or teaching assistant make decisions on the specific areas relevant to planning a Cooperative Learning activity and the second page supports assessment of said activity.
-Both pages form excellence sounding boards for personal reflection, as well as a point of departure for coaching and professional development with colleagues to get the most out of any investment in Cooperative Learning.
+In brief, the first page helps the teacher or teaching assistant make decisions on the specific areas relevant to planning a Cooperative Learning activity.
+The second page supports assessment of said activity.
+Both pages are useful for personal reflection, and for coaching and professional development with colleagues to get the most out of any investment in Cooperative Learning.

 The three-hour visits paid for by the DfE have given me the unhurried time observe teachers working with the Guide and opportunity to appreciate its real value.
 Here follows the guide to getting more out of your Guide.